carpentries/instructor-training-bonus-modules/episodes/02-online-workshops-module-2.md

 ---
 title: "Online Workshops Module 2: Making the Dream Work"
 teaching: 20
-exercises: 60
+exercises: 55
 questions:
 - "What goes into planning an online workshop?"
 - "What does an optimal learner experience look like?
 What can get in the way?"
 - "Which classroom teaching practices translate to an online environment?
 Which need to be replaced?"
 - "How can I make my workshop maximally inclusive?"
 objectives:
-- "Create an agenda for your instructional team meeting."
-- "Write and rehearse the non-technical portion of an online workshop introduction."
+- "Write and rehearse an introduction to the nuts and bolts of your online workshop."
+- "Propose communications strategies for your instructional team."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Learners experience many barriers to participation in online workshops.
+Planning ahead and communicating well will support them in finding a path to success."
+- "Effective team work depends on communication."
 ---

 ## Setting the Stage for a Positive Learner Experience